Term 4 is that last long haul before you’ll be rewarded with summer break and Christmas – that’s worth getting excited about.

 After checking out the syllabus and getting clear on what’s important, the next step is to make notes in a dedicated study folder.
 Making notes may seem old-school, but for lots of people the physical action of writing down information can help to cement it in your brain.

 Keep that folder with you in all study periods so that you can refer to it and add new notes as you come across them.

 It’s a great idea to highlight the important ones.
 Highlighting is another way to reinforce learning and help retain information.
-It’ll also help cut down on the volume of information to read through during revision time.
+It’ll also help cut down on the volume of information to read through during the rest of your revision time.

-Then, before your exams, you can go back through your folder and know that you’re reading EVERYTHING you need to know at once.
+Then, before each exam, you can go back through your folder and scan everything you need to know at once.

 Staying up late and then drinking heaps of energy drinks and coffee isn’t the way to succeed, no matter how ‘cool’ it might seem.